Amirul96shafiq/cheqqme-data-center/README.md

 MCP API notes (current state):

 -   Users GET/POST/PUT/DELETE work against the shared SQLite DB.
--   Some write endpoints for Tasks, Comments, Phone Numbers, and Important URLs are placeholders and reference column names that differ from the current Laravel schema.
-Prefer GET endpoints for these resources until aligned.
+-   Core endpoints for Tasks, Comments, Phone Numbers, and Important URLs are functional.
+-   Password hash compatibility: bcrypt `$2b$` is converted to `$2y$` for Laravel.
+-   All endpoints use `x-api-key` header authentication.

 ---